Pweder69/Q3-Docs-indiviudal/README.md

 From [Jinho](https://github.com/Jpark27614/CircuitPython)

 ## Reflection
-I feel like this assignment had its troubles with figuring out the calculation but managing the actual value was easy and outputing to an LCD was only copy paste from previous assignments.
-I liked the idea of making us figure out these calculations and it was fun but not to hard if you understand what the documention the the adafruit website means.
-Generaly i would say this was a good reintoduction to LCDs and very basic logic.
+I feel like this assignment had its troubles with figuring out the calculation but managing the actual value was easy and outputting to an LCD was only copy paste from previous assignments.
+I liked the idea of making us figure out these calculations and it was fun but not too hard if you understand what the documentation on the Adafruit website means.
+Generally, i would say this was a good reintroduction to LCDs and very basic logic.
 But the most important part was understanding and not copying the equation :)

 # Rotary encoder
 ## Description and code explination
- In this assignment we were tasked with creating a sort of menue system for a LCD using a list or tupple.
+ In this assignment, we were tasked with creating a sort of menu system for an LCD using a list or tuple.
 ``` python
 import rotaryio
 import time